A small kettle hangs over a camp fire during an early winter morning on Cape Breton Island, Nova Scotia.

 Birders Unite at Cabot Shores: See at least 42 Local Species

-Rinchen Boardman is a professional birder.
-Usually during April, he is doing extensive birding projects in Ontario: he is Programme Coordinator for Thunder Cape Bird Observatory.
-In June, he then coordinates projects in eastern Newfoundland.
-This year, due to Covid-19, he is enjoying a long term stay on Cape Breton, at Cabot Shores.
-Daily he …
+Rinchen Boardman is a professional birder who saw and identified at least 42 local species on Cape Breton near Cabot Shores. .
+Usually during April, he was doing extensive birding projects in Ontario: he is Programme Coordinator for Thunder Cape Bird Observatory.
+In June, he then usually coordinates projects in eastern Newfoundland.
+This year, due …

 Read more